AGENTS.md: The Configuration That Can Break Your Agent

-If you’ve set up a coding agent, you’ve probably created an AGENTS.md thinking more context means better performance.
-I used to believe that too, until I saw the data: an auto-generated AGENTS.md can reduce your success rate by up to 2% while shooting costs up 20%.
+If you’ve set up a code agent, you’ve probably created an AGENTS.md assuming more context means better performance.
+I believed that too until I saw the data: an auto-generated AGENTS.md can reduce your success rate by up to 2% while spiking costs by 20%.
 In this post, I explain what research says about these configuration files and how to write yours so it actually helps.

-Recent research on context files reveals a counterintuitive pattern: auto-generated files worsen agent performance.
+Recent research on context files reveals a counterintuitive pattern: auto-generated files actually degrade agent performance.
 The data is clear:

 According to [1]:

-• LLM-generated AGENTS.md files reduce success rates by 0.5% to 2%
+- LLM-generated AGENTS.md files reduce success rates between 0.5% and 2%

-In most tools, agents read the entire AGENTS.md in every conversation — though exact behavior varies by client; check your tool’s documentation — so every unnecessary line dilutes the instructions that actually matter.
+In most tools, agents read the entire AGENTS.md in each conversation — though exact behavior varies by client; check your tool’s documentation — so every unnecessary line dilutes the instructions that actually matter.

-Human-written files improve performance in a range of 2-6% (average 4%) for most agents, but also increase inference costs up to 19%.
-Important note: Claude Code shows marginal improvements but not consistently superior to other agents according to [1].
-It’s crucial they follow the WHY-WHAT-HOW framework to justify this trade-off:
+Human-written files improve performance in the 2-6% range (average 4%) for most agents, but also increase inference costs up to 19%.
+Important note: Claude Code shows marginal improvements but is not consistently superior to other agents according to [1].
+It’s critical they follow the WHY-WHAT-HOW framework to justify this trade-off:

 The WHY: Purpose and architecture